 All through this life, there comes a time to move a mountainside.

 ‘Cause this great unknown, was meant to be found

 But wasn’t really sure what I was looking for

 So won’t you unfold these pages now

 and they’re calling out saying, “hear me now”

-I’d love to hear how your riders enjoyed this ride.
+I’d love to hear how your riders enjoyed this ride (either the three-climbs version or the one big climb).
 Please leave any comments below and let us know if you found some other powerful songs for climbing.